harshadshinde783/automobile-market-insights/README.md

 ## 📝 **Conclusion**

-This dashboard converts complex automotive data into clear, interactive insights.With clean visuals and dynamic filters, it helps users quickly understand market trends, compare top brands, and analyze production, pricing, and performance patterns.
-It serves as a strong foundation for data-driven decision-making and further analytics development
+This dashboard converts complex automotive data into clear, interactive insights.
+With clean visuals and dynamic filters, it helps users quickly understand market trends compare top brands, and analyze production, pricing, and performance patterns.
+It serves as a strong foundation for data-driven decision-making and further analytics development.
 ------------------------------------------------------------------------

 ## 👨‍💻 **Author**

 **Harshad Shinde**\
-.
 ------------------------------------------------------------------------